Usage

 while enabled means that MDI power is enabled. paircontrol is

-used to indicate if pair selection can be controlled.
-Valid
+used to indicate whether pair selection can be controlled.

 signal The signal pairs only are in use.